Zec de la Rivière-Rimouski

-The ZEC of Rimouski River is a "zone d'exploitation contrôlée" (controlled harvesting zone) (zec), in the administrative region of Bas-Saint-Laurent, in Quebec, in Canada.
-This area aims to manage fishing of Atlantic salmon in a portion of 18 km on Rimouski River.
-It is administered by the "Association des pêcheurs sportifs de saumon de la rivière Rimouski".
+The ZEC of Rimouski River is a zone d'exploitation contrôlée (controlled harvesting zone; ZEC), in the administrative region of Bas-Saint-Laurent, in Quebec, in Canada.
+This area aims to manage fishing of Atlantic salmon in a 18 km stretch of the Rimouski River.
+It is administered by the Association des pêcheurs sportifs de saumon de la rivière Rimouski.

 Geography

 ZEC has a section of 18 km of the Rimouski River.
 It is located in the territory of the city of Rimouski, the municipalities of Saint-Valérien and Saint-Narcisse-de-Rimouski.

 Its territory is adjacent to the Duchénier Wildlife Reserve.